ohnotnow/ticky/PROJECT_PLAN.md

 ### Org Chart Management (`/org-chart`)
 - View and manage the organisation structure (Teams, Members, Skills)
 - Filter members by name or specific team
-- **Steerability**: Edit specific "Routing Guidance" notes for members (e.g. "Only handles physical hardware") which are injected into the LLM prompt to guide decisions
+- **Steerability**: Edit specific "Routing Guidance" notes for both teams and individual members which are injected into the LLM prompt to guide decisions
+  - Team-level guidance (e.g. "Only route here for infrastructure-level changes, not day-to-day user issues")
+  - Member-level guidance (e.g. "Only handles physical hardware")
 - Skill proficiency tracking (High/Medium/Low) with visual indicators
 - Guidance text truncated in table view with full text on hover